Croatian Peasant Party

-After King Alexander declared dictatorship in 1929, HSS was banned and its members prosecuted.
-HSS participated in the 1935 and 1938 election as a part of the United opposition coalition which helped it to regain its influence.
-In 1939, Cvetković–Maček Agreement helped in the establishing of the HSS-governed Banovina of Croatia.
-After the establishment of Nazi-puppet state, the so-called Independent State of Croatia (NDH) in 1941, HSS was banned once again, with half of its members joining either Ustaše or Partisans, and part staying loyal to Maček who believed that the victory of Allies would bring liberal democracy into Croatia and that HSS would return to power.
+After King Alexander declared a dictatorship in 1929, HSS was banned and its members prosecuted.
+HSS participated in the 1935 and 1938 elections as a part of the United Opposition coalition, which helped it to regain its influence.
+In 1939, the Cvetković–Maček Agreement established the HSS-governed Banovina of Croatia.
+After the establishment of the Independent State of Croatia (NDH), a Nazi-puppet state, in 1941, HSS was banned once again, with half of its members joining either the Ustaše or the Partisans.
+A part stayed loyal to Maček, who believed that the victory of Allies would bring liberal democracy into Croatia and that HSS would return to power.
 In May 1945, Maček left the country, while HSS split into two fractions which boycotted the 1945 election because of their opposition to the Communists.
-During the period of SFR Yugoslavia (1945–1991), HSS was active abroad.
+Under the Socialist Federal Republic of Yugoslavia (1945–1991), HSS was active abroad.

-On 25 May 1991 HSS was restored under the leadership of Drago Stipac at the so-called Assembly of Unification.
-The party first entered Government after 2000 elections, on which it participated as part of liberal coalition (HSS-IDS-HNS-LS-SDA), with Ivica Račan (SDP) serving as Prime Minister and its president Zlatko Tomčić as Parliament Speaker.
-After HSS lost 2003 election, it moved to the opposition.
-In 2007 election, HSS formed yet another liberal coalition (HSLS-PGS-ZDS-ZS) and eventually ended up leading Ministries of Tourism and Agriculture in the Cabinet of Ivo Sanader II, and Ministries of Tourism and Regional Development in the Cabinet of Jadranka Kosor.
-In 2011 election party won only 1 seat in the Parliament as has moved to the opposition.
-In 2015 election HSS won 1 seats as part of the conservative Patriotic Coalition, and supported Tihomir Orešković as Prime Minister.
-In 2016 election, HSS won 5 seats as part of the liberal People's Coalition.
+During the breakup of Yugoslavia, HSS was restored under the leadership of Drago Stipac on 25 May 1991.
+The party first entered government after the 2000 Croatian elections as part of a liberal coalition (HSS-IDS-HNS-LS-SDA), with Ivica Račan (SDP) serving as Prime Minister and HSS president Zlatko Tomčić as Speaker of the Parliament.
+HSS lost the 2003 election and joined the opposition.
+In 2007, HSS formed yet another liberal coalition (HSLS-PGS-ZDS-ZS) and led the Ministries of Tourism and Agriculture in the Cabinet of Ivo Sanader II, and Ministries of Tourism and Regional Development in the Cabinet of Jadranka Kosor.
+In 2011, the party won only one seat in Parliament and moved to the opposition.
+In 2015, HSS won one seat as part of the conservative Patriotic Coalition and supported Tihomir Orešković as prime minister.
+In 2016, HSS won 5 seats as part of the liberal People's Coalition.